FindMySchool LogoFindMySchool

 The school's commitment to happiness and wellbeing runs visibly through daily life.
 Pastoral leaders are teaching staff actively embedded in pupils' daily experiences.
 Year 7 pupils bond immediately through a residential trip to Caythorpe Court in Lincolnshire within the first few days of term, where high ropes, raft-building, and team challenges form new friendships.
 This early investment pays dividends; older students describe feeling genuinely supported, with peer mentoring and Sixth Form volunteering creating a culture of mutual care.
 The school's values emphasise excellence alongside emotional development; one pupil noted that "it's not just about academic excellence but ensuring you're happy in what you study and achieve, because that's just as important as passing exams."

 The sixth form continues this trajectory.
-In 2024, 67% of A-level entries achieved grades A*-B, with 17% gaining A* alone.
-This represents sustained excellence: the school has consistently outperformed England averages (which sit at 47% for A*-B grades).
+In the current 2025 dataset, 80% of A-level entries achieved grades A*-B, with 20% gaining A* alone, across 350 exam entries.
 Students consistently select advanced pathways.
 31 A-level subjects are offered, ranging from Classical Greek and Russian to History of Art, Theatre Studies, and Further Mathematics.
-The school ranks 365th in England for A-level performance (FindMySchool ranking), positioning it in the top 25%.
+The school ranks 210th of 2,549 in England for A-level academic performance (FindMySchool ranking), positioning it in roughly the top 10%.

 England ranks and key metrics (where available)